emhaye/IP-Finder/README.md

 ### Contributions & Suggestions

-Any suggestions for features and contributions to the continuing code development can be made on IP Finder's Github page via the issue tracker or code contributions via pull requests
+Any suggestions for features and contributions to the continuing code development can be made on IP Finder's Github page via the issue tracker or code contributions via a pull request.

 ##

 > **IP-Finder screenshot!**

 ![A screenshot of IP-Finder](https://github.com/LinxGem33/IP-Finder/blob/master/screens/ip3.png?raw=true)